cloudstudio/ccusage-mac/README.md

 If you encounter any issues or have suggestions, please:
 1. Review the Troubleshooting section
 2. Run `yarn dev` to see debug logs
-3. Create an issue in the repository with problem details
+3. Create an issue at https://github.com/cloudstudio/ccusage-mac/issues with problem details

 ---